Starignus/PythonPractise/Chapter_2/RPi_setup.md

  ```

  Where *guest000000* has to be replaced with the actual guest account and YOUR_PASSWORD with the password associated to it.

+ In nano editor, to ext, press "ctrl + x".
+The editor will then present you with different options such as save the file or exit without modifying the file.

  5. Now we can check if the connection works by rebooting your RPi.
 Reboot it by entering:
  ``` bash